FrankChen021/2019-ncov/README.md

 # Reference

-The data are collected from offical report from government daily.
+The data are collected from offical report daily.

 - National Healthy Commission of China
 - Healthy Commmissions in 31 provinces of China